MartyP233/Amazon-ETL-Analysis-Pipeline/README.md

 ## Project Writeup

 - What's the goal?
 What queries will you want to run?
 How would Spark or Airflow be incorporated?
 Why did you choose the model you chose?
-- Clearly state the rationale for the choice of tools and technologies for the project.
-    *RUBRIC The choice of tools, technologies, and data model are justified well*

 - Document the steps of the process.
 - Propose how often the data should be updated and why.